how to describe yourself in a resume

 C. Lack of Authenticity

 Your self-description should genuinely reflect who you are.
 Avoid exaggerating accomplishments or adopting an artificial persona.
-Authenticity builds trust and credibility, making your professional interactions more impactful and meaningful.
+Authenticity builds trust and credibility, making professional interactions more impactful and meaningful.

 Enhancing Self-Awareness for Better Self-Description